ennanuel/react-native-assessment/README.md

-# React Native Figma Renderer
+# Tobams Group React Native Figma Renderer

-## Overview

-Welcome to the React Native Figma Renderer!
-This is a powerful mobile app development tool that allows you to seamlessly integrate your designs from Figma into your React Native projects.
-Whether you're a designer looking to showcase your work or a developer aiming for pixel-perfect implementation, this tool has got you covered.
+Welcome to the Tobams Group React Native Figma Renderer!
+This mobile app is designed to render a Figma design provided by Tobams Group.
+The app allows you to visualize and interact with the Figma design, with a specific focus on the "menu" tab for content display.

 ## Features

-- **Figma Integration:** Easily import your Figma designs into the React Native app.
+- **Figma Design Integration:** Render and interact with the Tobams Group Figma design.
-- **Pixel-Perfect Rendering:** Ensure that your designs are faithfully represented on mobile devices.
-- **Interactive Prototyping:** Test out interactive elements and animations directly within the app.
-- **Real-time Sync:** Keep your app's design in sync with Figma effortlessly.
+- **Styling Objects:** Explore the app's styling in the `assets/styles` folder.
+- **Content Display:** Click on the "menu" tab to view the content as the home and account routes are under construction.

 ## Getting Started